Tenancy & Independent Living Skills Training (TILS)

 Our courses are prevention interventions.
 They are designed to be carried out before a young person moves into their tenancy (or their second tenancy!).
 This way we don’t just cover lots of really practical and important areas of living independently, but it fires up the brain into planning mode.
 Young people often recognise for the first time that there’s lots to do and only one person that can do it!

 We do all the arrangements – you just tell us the outcomes you want and we do the rest.
 We book the venues, the refreshments, any speakers, ‘peer experts’, manage the risk assessments, create the resources, communicate with the young people and devise their engagement packs.
 The packs include added extras such as money skills worksheets, budgeting booklets, USBs of information, details of where to go for help and the acclaimed ‘On the Money’ resource.
-Many of these items we supply at our own cost or seek outside investment for.
+Many of these additional items we supply at our own cost or seek outside investment for.

 What’s the content?